pribis/pysslwatch/README.md

 PYSSLWATCH_FROM_EMAIL

 As already mentioned, these will be overridden by the config.yml.

+Most of the configuration file is self-explanatory, but a couple of items are worth mentioning.

+warn: the number of days within which you should be warned of pending expiration.
+critical: Like warn but now you *really* ought to do something soon.
+ignore: confs will ignore an entire configuration file. domains will ignore a single domain.
+You may use either/both or neither.

 ### Usage
 The way I use it is to put the contents of the pysslwatch folder somewhere and then